Dullat/exams/dotNET/intro.md

 #### CLS (Common Language Specification)

 **Common Language Specification (CLS):** It is a subset of the common type system (CTS) that defines a set of rules and regulations which should be followed by every language that comes under the .NET framework.
-In other words, a CLS language should be cross-language integration or interoperability.
-For example, in C# and VB.NET language, the C# language terminates each statement with a semicolon, whereas in VB.NET it does not end with a semicolon.
-When these statements execute in .NET Framework, it provides a common platform to interact and share information with each other.
+- it specify its own language specification (syntactical rules) which are common to all .NET Supported Programming Languages.
+At the time of compilation, every language compiler should follow these and generate the MSIL code. it provides a common platform to interact and share information with each other.
+(One programming language’s syntactical rules (language specification) cannot be understood by other programming languages.
+But, there can be situations where we need to communicate between two different programming languages)

 #### .NET Binaries